Enraged-Rabbit-Community/ERCF_v2/README.md

 <table>
 <tr>
 <td>
-A lot of work has gone into creating a quality CAD model of the project carefully organized into folders that match the documentation!
-It is hightly recommended that you open the CAD and hide every folder and then expose them one at a time as you work through the build.
+A lot of work has gone into creating a quality CAD model of the project, carefully organized into folders that match the documentation!
+It is highly recommended that you open the CAD and hide every folder and then expose them one at a time as you work through the build.
 <p>

 [Master CAD](CAD)